kmaida/auth-architecture-ng/README.md

 5. Verify that FusionAuth is installed and configured properly by navigating to `http://localhost:9011/admin`
 6. If you get a login screen at `http://localhost:9011/admin`, the kickstart was successful
 7. Log in with the admin credentials: `admin@example.com` / `password`
-8. In the FusionAuth dashboard, go to Applications and make sure there are three apps: `Auth Architecture (BFF & TMB)`, `Auth Architecture (BBOC)`, and `FusionAuth`
+8. In the FusionAuth dashboard, go to Applications and make sure there are three apps: `Auth Architecture (BFF & TMB)`, `Auth Architecture (BBOC & BFF-HB)`, and `FusionAuth`

 ## Architecture

-Use the READMEs in each architecture folder (`/bff`, `/tmb`, `/bboc`) for instructions on setting up that architecture.
+Use the READMEs in each architecture folder (`/bff`, `/tmb`, `/bboc`, `/bff-hb`) for instructions on setting up that architecture.
 All demos use one FusionAuth instance.

 ### Concurrent architectures